KyleBWilson49/VeloCartographer/README.md

 [heroku]: http://www.velocartographer.com/

-VeloCartographer is a web application inspired by MapMyRide and Strava that is built with Rails and React.js.
-In VeloCartographer allows users to:

-- [X] Create an account
-- [X] Log in / Log out
-- [X] Create workouts
-- [X] Create routes on map
-- [X] Feed of your own workouts
-- [X] Follow friends
-- [X] Feed of friends workouts
+## Summary

+VeloCartographer is a network for cyclist to track and show off their training

+Create and save cycling routes using Google Maps, log workouts to a new or saved route, keep track of total miles logged, and see what workouts your friends have done.

+## Features

+* Google Maps with bike layer for better visuals
+* Google Maps Routes to display the route taken
+* Google Maps Elevations displays route elevation chart
+* Google Maps Roads makes for easier marker placement by snapping to roads.
+* Ruby on Rails with SQL provides users feed of followed friends
+* React.js creates seamless transition between pages
+* BCrypt password hashing for signups and logins

+## Implementation Records

-## Design Docs
+### Original Design Docs
 * [View Wireframes][view]
 * [DB schema][schema]

 [view]: ./docs/views.md
 [schema]: ./docs/schema.md

-## Implementation Timeline

-### Phase 1: User Authentication, Workout Model and JSON API (1 day)
+### Phase 1: User Authentication, Workout Model and JSON API (.5 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the